 This loosing of theodicy from libertarian free will also guards against extreme forms of anthropocentrism.
 As Adams suggests, “The perspective of omniscience must be less bound to the human than ours, and the creator of a universe of which humanity occupies so small a part may be presumed interested in other things in it besides us.”
 Unlike free-will-based theodicies, Non-Identity Theodicy can, without theoretical complication, spread its net of divine interest as widely as it likes.
 Whereas plausibly only human persons (among earthly beings) have the sort of significant libertarian free will that takes central place in most theodicies, fairly narrow origin-constraints on identity are as plausible for mountains, plants, and animals as they are for human persons.

 Animal suffering, therefore, including any pre-human animal suffering, can be accounted for not only by the particular human persons it allows to exist, but also by the particular animals God desires to exist.
 Returning to the three conditions of Non-Identity Theodicy, animal suffering affects which human persons come to exist (condition (1)), but it also affects which animals come to exist.
 Even if there is a special form of love God can share with human persons as free beings (condition (3)), God nevertheless has affection for animals and creates them out of a desire to appreciate and bestow value upon them.

-It is a disputed point among Christians and other theists whether the animals that exist in the present age will partake in an afterlife, but it is plausibly within the vast resources of omnipotence for God to give each animal a life worth living (or even very worth living) on the whole.exist after death in a long enough and good enough state condition This suggests that with no more than slight amendments, the three conditions of Non-Identity Theodicy can account plausibly for animal suffering even without making reference to human persons (or any other non-divine beings (such as angels)).
+It is a disputed point among Christians and other theists whether the animals that exist in the present age will partake in an afterlife, but it is plausibly within the vast resources of omnipotence for God to give each animal a life worth living (or even very worth living) on the whole (condition (2)).
+One may object that some animals perish from starvation or other forms of suffering very early in life.
+However, even the short lives of these animals will have an effect on the movement of matter and therefore, over time, on which humans come to exist.
+Perhaps it is a great good for an animal if that animal is used by God for his purpose of bringing human persons into existence.
+But if some animals have earthly lives that are not worth living, God can ensure that they exist after death in a long enough and good enough state for condition (2) to be satisfied.

+This suggests that with no more than slight amendments, the three conditions of Non-Identity Theodicy can account plausibly for animal suffering.
+If you believe that animals can enjoy an afterlife, then the conditions of Non-Identity Theodicy can account for animal suffering even without making reference to human persons (or any other non-divine beings (such as angels)).
 This may be attractive to anyone concerned for animals to be treated as ends in themselves (as opposed to mere means to benefit others) in the context of theodicy.

 A Second Version of Non-Identity Theodicy

-But one might think he has arguments that favor the existence of non-Molinist libertarian free will.
-One also might think that determinism or even Molinism would make God too directly involved in the bringing about of evil for him to be perfectly good.
-If one thinks either of these things, he will be inclined to reject the version of Non-Identity Theodicy I have presented.
+If one has arguments that favor the existence of non-Molinist libertarian free will or thinks that determinism or even Molinism would make God too directly involved in the bringing about of evil for him to be perfectly good, then he or she will be inclined to reject the version of Non-Identity Theodicy I have presented.
 However, I believe Non-Identity Theodicy can be reformulated to be made plausible on non-Molinist libertarian assumptions about free will.
-If I am correct, some version of Non-Identity Theodicy will be available to the theist regardless of assumptions about free will.
+If I am correct, some version of Non-Identity Theodicy will be available to the theist regardless of his or her assumptions about free will.